whoop-t/omni-preview.nvim/README.md

 ## Usage
 `:OmniPreviewStart`, `:OmniPreviewStop`, `:OmniPreviewToggle`.

-There is no default keymapping, I recommend setting:
+There is no default keymapping for the, I recommend setting:

 ```lua
 vim.keymap.set("n", "<leader>p", ":OmniPreviewStart<CR>", { silent = true })